pigola2001/ElkProject/README.md

 File usage:

-create_source_track: creates a new track with a send and a plugin
+test_synth: creates a new track with a send and a plugin

 add_proc_own: adds a plugin to the own track